Parking, Mobility, and Transportation in the Post-Pandemic World; a White Paper by Frogparking

 All of this means: the demand for parking is going to increase as people return to their normal lives, but ditch public transport in favour of more usage of cars.

-How does your parking need to change to keep up?
+change to keep up?

 All of this data shows that there is going to be a significant increase in people driving, meaning more people parking their vehicle at their destination.